Pedr0Rocha/1-billion-row-challenge/readme.md

 General improvements were also implemented as they would show up in pprof, such as unnecessary assignments of `stationData` and bytes to string convertion.

-Turns out that at this level, `string(myBytes)` costs a lot.
-But after some research, we can implement a more efficient way of doing it.
+At this level, `string(myBytes)` costs a lot and makes a big difference.
+After some research, we can implement a more efficient way of doing it.

 ```go